 Whatever your security is, the lender has the right to sell it to reclaim their money if you don’t repay the loan as agreed.

 There’s no security on an unsecured loan.
-But the lender on an unsecured loan can still add extra charges and report your missed payments to credit reference agencies.
+But the lender on an unsecured loan can still add extra charges and interest and report your missed payments to credit reference agencies.
 So you’ll still need to do everything you can to make the repayments.

 When you miss a payment, you miss your monthly chance to reduce the capital.
 This means it’ll take you longer to repay the loan and you'll have to pay more interest overall.

 If you only miss one payment, you may not face any further action.
 It all depends on the terms and who your lender is.
 Contact your provider and explain the situation, if it’s a one-off it might not act on the missed payment.

 The amount of damage done by missing a payment depends on how long it takes you to get back on track.
 Your credit record shows your repayment history for all your borrowing.